Prospect of ECB rate cut weighs on Euribor rates

 Draghi's comments increased expectations the bank could cut

-its key rate below its current record low of 0.75 percent, but
+its key rate below its record low of 0.75 percent, but also

 "On the negative deposit rates," Draghi said in a post-rate